EsdrasFerreiraProg/EsdrasFerreiraProg/README.md

 - 👋 Hi, I’m @EsdrasFerreiraProg
-- 👀 I’m studying at UEPB at the Computing College Course
+- 👀 I’m a Support Specialist at @testRigor
+- 👀 I have a bachelor degree in Computer Science and major in Software Engineering
 - 🌱 I’m a Node.js developer
 - 💞️ I’m looking to collaborate
 - 📫 How to reach me: esdras.ferreira@aluno.uepb.edu.br